Supermarket butternut squash soup recipe reveals just what's in this supremely expensive junk food.

 They rely on our laziness to turn a profit; or is it just that we presume it's too difficult to make a delicious soup?

-Or perhaps we think because we are working full time, we can afford these little luxuries like a supermarket butternut squash soup recipe; but can you afford the cancer that comes with it?
+Or perhaps we think because we are working full time, we can afford these little luxuries like a supermarket butternut squash soup recipe; but what if the malignancy that comes with it leaves you cash strapped?

 Trying to combine a participation in the race to end waste, and finding more food for our worms and hens has taken me into some places that I would normally choose to avoid.